atscott/is-adrian-going/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+If you want to test the service worker, you'll need to instead run with `npm run static-serve`.
+This builds the production sources, regenerates the service-worker with sw-precache, and serves from the dist/.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can